Ramadan Wellness: Science-Backed Suhoor, Iftar & Fasting Protocols

 Note: Check with your scholar regarding what breaks the fast from a religious perspective.
 The above is strictly a metabolic perspective.

-Several community members wear Continuous Glucose Monitors (CGMs) during Ramadan to track how different foods affect their blood sugar.
-Key insights from the community:
+Several practitioners wear Continuous Glucose Monitors (CGMs) during Ramadan to track how different foods affect their blood sugar.
+Key insights:

 - Dates alone spike glucose, but dates + nuts + protein minimize the spike